Taking a Regular Course for Honors Credit

-- By the deadline date, turn in a typed, signed copy of the contract to the Honors Program Coordinator, John French, North 202.
+- Turn in a typed, signed copy of the contract to the Honors Program Coordinator, John French, North 202.

 - The Honors Coordinator and the academic Vice President will review all submitted contracts and suggest any changes or modifications needed to maintain the standards and integrity of Honors recognition.

 - All accepted students shall have access to the Honors Center for the purposes of reading, researching, and organizing their projects as well as working with other Honors students.

 - If a student fails to progress, the instructor has the right to drop the Honors contract option.
 If the option is dropped, please notify by e-mail the Honors Program Coordinator: email@example.com.

 - If a student wishes to drop an Honors option, please notify the course instructor and the Honors Program Coordinator: firstname.lastname@example.org.

 - To achieve Honors recognition, you must earn a grade of B or higher on both the course grade and the Honors contract project.